KenLauLab/dropkick/README.md

 ---
 `dropkick` works primarily with [**Scanpy**](https://icb-scanpy.readthedocs-hosted.com/en/stable/)'s `AnnData` objects, and accepts input files in `.h5ad` or flat (`.csv`, `.tsv`) format.
 It also writes outputs to `.h5ad` files when called from the terminal.

-Installation via `pip` or from source requires a Fortran compiler.
-For Mac users, `brew install gcc` will take care of this.
+Installation via `pip` or from source requires a Fortran compiler (`brew install gcc` for Mac users).

 #### Install from PyPI:
 ```bash